KansasCityWomeninTechnology/django-fest-official/README.md

 # django-fest-offical
-Website built in Angular 8 for the Django Fest KC event.
+Website built in Angular 8, TypeScript, and SCSS for the Django Fest KC event.
+Made by Liz Wait, Jessica and Jacqueline